 Conger Eel Predators and Prey

 Conger eels are bottom feeders who subsist primarily on crustaceans, shrimp, and small fish, though they also eat sea urchins, dead fish, and occasionally other eels.
-They have very poor eyesight and they hunt by tracking a prey’s smell.
+They have very poor eyesight, and they hunt by tracking a prey’s smell.
 Some hide and wait to attack prey that happens by, while others chase prey down to attack.
 They have few known predators in their adult stage aside from humans, though they may be consumed by any number of carnivorous or omnivorous sea creatures during earlier life stages.

 Conger Eel Reproduction and Lifespan

 A conger eel can live up to 20 years on average, though 30 years is not unheard of.
 Because they only seem to mate in the last stage of their lives and often at depths of many thousands of feet, little is known about their mating habits or reproduction.
 What is known is that there are four separate stages of an eel’s life.
-They begin as embryos or larva called leptocephali.
-From there, they drift in the ocean consuming food until they reach the glass eel stage.
-As they grow they lose transparency and become small elvers, which finally grow into adult eels.
+They begin as embryos or larvae called leptocephali.
+From there, they drift in the ocean, consuming food until they reach the glass eel stage.
+As they grow, they lose transparency and become small elvers, which finally grow into adult eels.

 Conger Eel in fishing and cooking